MyselfNeon/UptimeRobot/README.md

 ### *Premium Uptime Monitor Bot*

-***A powerful, asynchronous Telegram bot written in Python (Pyrogram) to monitor the uptime of your websites.
+***A powerful asynchronous Telegram bot written in Python (Pyrogram) to monitor the uptime of your websites.
 It checks your URLs in real-time and sends instant notifications if a service goes down or recovers.***

 ### 🚀 *Features*